Rosita311/portfolio/README.md

 Today I built the homepage in HTML.
 I also added pictures of all the projects, Icons, Font Awesome CDN and Google Fonts CDN.

 ### Build the Contact Page (start 10/6/2021)
 I made the contactpage.
-This I copied the header, the footer and one section from the homepage and I changed the content.
-This the first time I am building a website with more than one page.
+I copied the header, the footer and one section from the homepage and I changed the content.
+This is the first time I am building a website with more than one page.

 ### Style the content (start 11/6/2021)